TykTechnologies/tyk-charts/tyk-oss/README.md

 #### Mounting APIs, Policies, and Middlewares

 By default, Gateway stores API configurations at `/mnt/tyk-gateway/apps` inside the Gateway container.
-There are a a few challenges:
+There are a few challenges:
 * Multiple gateways do not share app configs
 * The configuration is not persistent.
 It got lost whenever pod restart